RobinLinus/coins-legacy/notes/intermediate-hash.md

 Argument 1: Most likely, nobody can craft malicious outputs within old transactions because any exploit needs an explicitly forged transaction.
 So one could argue that the scheme is secure for "old transactions".

-Argument 2: We can make it a rule to accept succinct proofs only if their suffix is long enough to prove that the output is not ambiguous.
-So one could exploit that it is "kinda obvious" if an output is actually an `OP_RETURN`.
+Argument 2: We can make it a rule to refuse succinct proofs if their suffix is too short to prove that the output is not ambiguous.
+One could argue that it is "kinda obvious" if an output is actually an `OP_RETURN`.
 However, that feels like blacklisting inputs for eval though.
 There are too many possibilities to forge outputs.

-Argument 3: Hardfork bitcoin
+Even P2PK and P2SH both leave 20 bytes of attacker controlled data.
+One might argue that this is too few to craft an exploit, yet the output values are also arbitrary to some degree.
+This scheme is very fragile and hard to reason about